Nukesor/inter-struct/README.md

 }
 ```

-This following code is an example on how to use the `InterStruct` derive macro for implementing the `StructMerge` trait between to structs.
+This following code is an example on how to use the `InterStruct` derive macro for implementing the `StructMerge` trait between two structs.

 ```rust,ignore
 use inter_struct::prelude::*;